Ada-Developers-Academy/core-pses/07/reshape-a-matrix.md

 One of many possible responses could look like:

 1. The last two bullet points of the description say that we should output a new matrix or raise a ValueError.
-    - This tells me that the return value of the function should be a new matrix if reshaping is possible
+    - This tells me that the only expected return value of the function should be a new matrix if reshaping is possible.

 2. The problem statment says the matrix we receive as an argument will be represented as a 2 dimensional array.
-In the examples, the outputs are also displayed as 2 dimensional arrays
+In the examples, the outputs are also displayed as 2 dimensional arrays.
-    - This means that the new matrix we create should also be a 2 dimensional array
+    - This means that the new matrix we create should also be a 2 dimensional array.

 3. When discussing the output, it says we should raise a ValueError if the original matrix cannot be reshaped as requested.
     - I will need to do some check in my function to see if the number of items in the original matrix is equal to the number of items in the requested matrix before trying the reshape operation.